HydroModPy/HydroModPy/docs/developers/river_network_whitebox_plan.md

 - prefer aggregate metrics and raster signatures with explicit tolerances,
 - keep thresholds fixed in tests and avoid auto-calibration in CI.

+## QA criteria (river-network outputs)

+Definition:

+- a QA criterion is one objective, measurable check proving that generated river-network outputs are valid and stable for a given input/configuration.

+Recommended minimum QA criteria:

+1. Threshold traceability
+   - `threshold_mode`, `threshold_value`, and `threshold_cells` are present in
+     summary outputs.
+   - For `threshold_mode="area_km2"`, `threshold_cells` matches
+     `area_km2 * 1_000_000 / (dem_res_m^2)` within a small tolerance.

+2. Catchment consistency
+   - Vector network is clipped to the catchment polygon.
+   - No river segment should remain fully outside the watershed support.

+3. Raster activity sanity
+   - `stream_pixel_count > 0` for reference test cases.
+   - When `prune_short_streams=true`, active stream pixels after pruning must be less than or equal to pre-pruning active pixels.

+4. Raster/vector coherence
+   - If `segment_count > 0`, then `stream_pixel_count > 0`.
+   - `network_total_length_m > 0` when non-empty vector output exists.

+5. Optional diagnostics coherence
+   - If `compute_strahler_order=true`, Strahler raster exists and contains positive classes (`max_strahler_order >= 1`).
+   - If `compute_stream_links=true`, stream-link raster exists with active non-zero labels.

+6. Deterministic signatures
+   - Summary and raster/vector signatures remain stable across runs in single-thread mode, with explicit tolerances in golden tests.

+Suggested tolerances for non-regression checks:

+- small absolute tolerance for scalar floats (for example `1e-3`),
+- dedicated absolute tolerance for lengths (for example `1.0 m`),
+- exact match for integer counters and categorical fields.

 ## Risks and mitigations

 Risk: threshold sensitivity creates unstable outputs between DEMs.